What are Pinapple Lillies

 Pineapple lily (Eucomis comosa) is a bulbous perennial in the family Asparagaceae, subfamily Scilloideae, native to southern Africa.
 The plant grows from a large corm up to 15 cm (6 in) in diameter and produces long, strap-like leaves up to 1 m (3 ft 3 in) long.
 The inflorescence consists of a dense spike of small flowers surrounded by leaf-like bracts.

 The flowers are white with green stripes and have six tepals.
 The fruit is an oblong berry containing black seeds.
+Pineapple lily is widely cultivated as an ornamental plant and can be grown in pots.

 It prefers a well-drained soil and full sun to partial shade.